 6. I sometimes lack confidence

 Lack of confidence is a common weakness, especially among entry-level contributors.
-However, having a lack of confidence can sometimes cause inefficiencies in one’s work.
+However, it can sometimes cause inefficiencies in one’s work.
 For example, you might feel unqualified to speak up during an important meeting when your idea could actually help the team to achieve a goal.

-If this is the weakness you choose to present in your interview, emphasize why you value confidence, your understanding of the value you offer, and ways you have practiced displaying confidence in the workplace (even when you might not always feel it.)
+If this is the weakness you choose to present in your interview, emphasize why you value confidence, your understanding of the value you offer and the ways you've practiced displaying confidence in the workplace.

 I have also made it a point to voice my ideas and opinions during meetings when I feel they are appropriate and will add value to the conversation.
 Because of this, our team ended up adopting my idea for a new financing process, which resulted in a 10% decrease in time taken to plan our annual budget.”